Nebelwespe/fp9/README.md

 # fp9
-School file for friday project 9
+Lauren Scott
+Friday Project 9

 To make file work, create a file called .env in the same folder and add your OPENAI API key.
 Format is as follows: